DPain/auth-log-analyzer/README.md

 ```

 ### Deploy to Firebase
-You need to first Compile the app for production and only after then you can deploy to Firebase.
+You need to compile the app for a production environment first and only after can you then deploy it to Firebase.
 This web app only needs Firebase to host.
 ```
 npm run build